An Inexact Feasible Interior Point Method for Linear Optimization with High Adaptability to Quantum Computers: Conclusion

-Quantum algorithms particularly QLSAs have opened up a new avenue of research in solving optimization problems.
-They can be coupled with classical iterative methods to mitigate their inherent noise.
-Although this paper just studied an application of QLSAs, the proposed method takes advantage of the best iteration complexity of feasible IPMs and the low cost of iterative methods, such as CGM.
+Although this paper studied an application of QLSAs, the proposed method takes advantage of the best iteration complexity of feasible IPMs and the low cost of iterative methods, such as CGM.
 The condition number of OSS is increasing more slowly than that of other Newton systems.
 We also employed an iterative refinement scheme using the proposed IF-QIPM with low precision to address both errors of QLSAs and the growing condition number of Newton systems.
 Another promising line of research is to study preconditioning and regularization techniques for the OSS to mitigate the impact of the growing condition number in IF-(Q)IPMs through iterative methods.
 This paper is the first comprehensive approach to develop an inexact but feasible IPMs to solve LO problems.
 This direction can be pursued by modifying the NES to guarantee the feasibility of the inexact solution but taking advantage of small positive definite coefficient matrices.
 The proposed IF-IPM can also be extended to other optimization problems, such as conic and nonlinear optimization problems.